Ash to return next season as Rutgers coach

 EAST LANSING, Mich.
-(AP) - Rutgers athletic director Patrick Hobbs says football coach Chris Ash will return next season.
+(AP) - Rutgers coach Chris Ash is set to return next season.

-The Scarlet Knights lost their season finale 14-10 to Michigan State on Saturday night, finishing 1-11.
-Hobbs said afterward that the team never quit and has "a great core of young talent."
+Athletic director Patrick Hobbs said after the team's 14-10 loss to Michigan State on Saturday night that Ash will be back.
+The Scarlet Knights finished 1-11 this year.

+"They never quit and that's a testament to their character and the efforts of our coaches," Hobbs said.
+"This has been a difficult and disappointing year for our football program.
+We must and will do better.
+We have a great core of young talent and will recruit hard in the offseason."

 Rutgers won its opener against Texas State this year but lost its last 11 games.